tommyhuangthu/EvoEF/README.md

 CA171A,DB180E;

 Each mutant is written in one line ending with “;”, and multiple mutations in a mutant are divided by “,”.
 Note that there is no gap or space character between single mutations.
 For each single mutation, the first letter is the reference amino acid, the second letter is the chain identifier of the amino acid followed by its position in the chain, and the last letter is the amino acid after mutation.
 Running the command successfully should generate a new structure file named “your_Model_1.pdb”.
-The option "--number_of_runs=10" specify the number of repeated times of optimizing the rotamers of the mutated and surrounding residues sequentially (default number: 10).
+The option "--number_of_runs" specify the number of repeated times of optimizing the rotamers of the mutated and surrounding residues sequentially (default: 10).

 ## OptimizeHydrogen

 $path/EvoEF --command=OptimizeHydrogen --pdb=your.pdb --num_of_runs=3

 Running this command successfully will create a file named "your_OptH.pdb" in the current directory.
-The option "--number_of_runs=3" specify the number of repeated times of optimizing the locations of Ser/Thr/Tyr hydroxyl hydrogens and Asn/Gln/His sidechain polar hydrogens (default number: 3).
+The option "--number_of_runs" specify the number of repeated times of optimizing the locations of Ser/Thr/Tyr hydroxyl hydrogens (default: 3).

 ## To show EvoEF usage: